 - Understand the idea of same and different

-- Pretend and fantasize more creatively from their own imagination
+- Pretend and fantasize creatively from their own imagination

 - Understand time better (for example, morning, afternoon, night)

-- Count and understand the concept of counting
+- Count and understand the concept of numbers

 - Complete age-appropriate puzzles of up to 24 pieces